-We advise all persons charged with criminal offenses, including domestic, not to give any statement to the police.
+We advise all persons charged with criminal offenses, including domestic assault, not to give any statement to the police.
 They have a right to silence and they should exercise it.
-The police are going to charge someone at the scene and speaking to them will not change what is going to happen.
+The police are going to charge someone at the scene and speaking to them will not change what is going to happen after a domestic assault charge.
 It is to the person’s benefit to stay silent.

 Another issue is to be in a position to document, as much as possible, what occurred in the incident.
 For example, if there is a history where the accused has actually been the victim of domestic violence on many occasions in the past, those incidents would be documented by previous calls to the police.
 Or, if there were no calls to the police, they could be documented by reports to physicians that there were physical injuries.
 Or there might be the statements of other family members.
 The accused should gather this material very early on to show the history behind this particular scenario.